macrobiotus/ships_and_bugs/README.md

 First look at sequence data arriving 11.01.2018.
 Needed to see if approach is successful.
 If so, 18S data can be generated on large scale.
 This data also needs to be combined with the old sequence data.
-This folder was created 11.01.2018 and last updated 11.01.2018.
+This folder was created 11.01.2018 and last updated 16.01.2018 (last edits on cluster scratch).
 The GitHub folder is version tracked.

 ## Progress notes